funcompbio/practical2/practical2.md

 number of positives cases, from highest to lowest, found in the area of Lleida in 2022, among men between 40 and 44 years of age, showing only the week number, initial and end date, and number of positives.
-For the data downloaded on October 3rd, 2023, the top of the ranking should look like this:
+For the data downloaded on September 27th, 2024, the top of the ranking should look like this:

 ```
 46,14/11/2022,20/11/2022,5